 - A 'look' from class teacher/ non-verbal signal - Reminder of the Eastlea school rules - Verbal warning - Re-positioning within the room - Progress through the traffic light system moving from light green to amber or red if required. - Entry into the 'red' traffic light results in time to discuss the incident/more appropriate strategies or responses with the class teacher/trusted adult.
-Pupils are encouraged to consider how they can 'get back on track' in the green traffic light. - $\circ~$ If a pupil goes into 'red' then the Head Teacher will be informed. - Reception/KS1: Parents/carers will be informed and/or get a letter from the Head Teacher after 2 'reds' in a half term explaining that if 4 'reds' are reached then the child will not attend Golden Day and inviting them to come into school to discuss the issues. - KS2: Parents/carers will be informed and/or get a letter from the Head Teacher after each 'red' in a half term explaining that if 3 'reds' are reached then the child will not attend Golden Day and inviting them to come into school to discuss the issues. - If a child is in the 'amber' 3 times (twice for KS2) in a half term for the same 'offence' then this will be converted into one 'red'
+Pupils are encouraged to consider how they can 'get back on track' in the green traffic light. - o If a pupil goes into 'red' then the Head Teacher will be informed. - Reception/KS1: Parents/carers will be informed and/or get a letter from the Head Teacher after 2 'reds' in a half term explaining that if 4 'reds' are reached then the child will not attend Golden Day and inviting them to come into school to discuss the issues. - KS2: Parents/carers will be informed and/or get a letter from the Head Teacher after each 'red' in a half term explaining that if 3 'reds' are reached then the child will not attend Golden Day and inviting them to come into school to discuss the issues. - If a child is in the 'amber' 3 times (twice for KS2) in a half term for the same 'offence' then this will be converted into one 'red'

 - Pupil seen by Head Teacher or a Deputy Head - If a case of bullying behaviour is identified, parents of both the child being bullied and the child[ren] exhibiting the bullying behaviour will be informed. - Internal exclusion from some activities - Fixed term exclusion.
-This sanction is rare and will be considered on a case-by-case basis either for repeated or one-off incidents.
-For example it may be applied in circumstances where a pupil is a danger to him/herself or others, displays threatening/aggressive behaviour, persistently disrupts the teaching of other pupils or displays harmful sexual behaviour. - Permanent exclusion
+This sanction will be applied in all circumstances where a pupil is a danger to him/herself or others, displays threatening behaviour to adults or who disrupts the teaching of other pupils. - Permanent exclusion